Understanding Hindsight Goal Relabeling from a Divergence Minimization Perspective

-In this section, we include additional ablations and hyper-parameters.
-We first describe the goal-reaching environments in more details in Figure \ref{fig:experiment-environments}.
-We use the following thresholds (for Euclidean norms) for determining success: $[0.08, 0.08, 0.05, 0.05, 0.1]$, which are tight thresholds based on our visualizations of the environments.
-We use the same network architecture, sampling and optimization schedules for all the methods, as described in Table \ref{tab:hyper-parameters}.
+For the reward design experiments, we use the following hyper-parameters in Table \ref{tab:reward-hparams}, which are mostly the same from prior open-sourced implementations \citep{her, mega, world-model-graph}.
+For discrete action space experiments, we use the following thresholds (of Euclidean norms) for determining success: $[0.08, 0.08, 0.05, 0.05, 0.1]$, which are tight thresholds based on our visualizations of the environments (those are tighter thresholds than the original ones in \citep{gcsl}; based on our observations, the original thresholds are often too loose).
+We use the same network architecture, sampling and optimization schedules for all the methods, as described in Table \ref{tab:discrete-actions-hyper-parameters}.
 As for $\gamma_{\text{HDM}}$, we set it to be $0.85$ in \textit{Four Rooms} and \textit{Lunar Lander}, $0.5$ in \textit{Sawyer Push} and \textit{Claw Manipulate}, and $0.4$ for \textit{Door Opening}.
 Ablation on this hyper-parameter can be found in Figure \ref{fig:ablation-studies}.
-For next state relabeling ratio, we set the default to be $0.2$, increase it to $0.5$ in \textit{Lunar Lander}, and $0.6$ in \textit{Sawyer Push} and \textit{Door Opening}.
-For the soft-$Q$-learning \citep{equivalence-pg-sql} + HER baseline, we set the temperature parameter to be $0.2$, which we have found to empirically perform well.